see-world/judy.li/_governance/from-contract-to-handover.md

 ---

-*By the time the first drawing exists, a project's information obligations have already been fixed — negotiated, priced, and made binding.
-Document Control that starts at the first document has inherited decisions it never saw.*

 ## The Wrong Assumption

 Ask most engineers, planners, or even document controllers when Document Control begins, and the answer is almost always the same: *when the first document is created.*

 It is an understandable assumption.
-The function only becomes visible once drawings, specifications, and reports start moving through review cycles.
-But by then, the decisions that matter most — what the project must deliver, and in what form — have already been made, or left dangerously undefined.
+The function becomes visible only once drawings and specifications start moving through review cycles.
+But by the time the first document appears, the decisions that determine what the project must deliver have already been made — or left undefined.

-The reality is different:

 ```text
 Contract Agreed